cmu-sei/juneberry/docs/overview.md

 ```
 <lab>
-    juneberry/ - The cloned repo for tools, docs and support scripts
+    juneberry/ - The cloned repo for tools, docs, and support scripts
     dataroot/ - Where all the data assets are stored
     tensorboard/ - OPTIONAL - Where tensorboard outputs are stored
     cache/ - A place where we store platform cached data for PyTorch, TensorFlow, etc.
-    *workspace-directories* - e.g. juneberry-example-workspace
+    *workspace-directories*/ - e.g. juneberry-example-workspace
 ```

 This structure is preferred but not required.
 Sometimes, especially in larger deployments, it is important to store